-- J. Emergency Call Backs: A mandatory requirement to report to work in the event of an emergency or other situation as declared by the Fire Chief or his/her designee.
-Recognizing that both the citizens and on duty firefighters at the scene need immediate assistance, the Department may utilize any means necessary to initiate this assistance.
-Firefighters called in on an emergency call back will not lose their place on any call back list. - K. Everbridge- Automated notification system used to contact firefighters for emergency and non-emergency events/assignments.
+- Administrative Chief The on-duty Chief for the shift responsible for taking sick calls from operational firefighters and managing the roster to make sure there is adequate staffing and coverage for the shift. - Contacted, Unable shall indicate a firefighter cannot accept the callback assignment due to previously assigned official department business (i.e., schools, etc.). - Daily Eligibility List A daily list composed of the top eligible firefighters from the Daily Staffing List. - Daily Staffing List A list composed of firefighters needed to fulfill the daily staffing levels of normally assigned units. - Emergency Callbacks A mandatory requirement to report to work in the event of an emergency or other situation as declared by the Fire Chief or their designee.
+Recognizing that both the citizens and on-duty firefighters at the scene need immediate assistance, the Corpus Christi Fire Department may utilize any means necessary to initiate this assistance.
+Firefighters called in on an Emergency Callback will not lose their place on any callback list. - Everbridge An automated notification system used to contact firefighters for emergency and non-emergency events or assignments. - Holdover A requirement for a firefighter to remain on duty after the completion of their normal shift for the purposes of determining morning staffing levels and completing